www.pineapplefish56.net

 .
 Bonus Tracks (On CD)

-(22) I’VE BEEN EVERYWHERE (ala Philmont) Dirty Larry
+(22) I’VE BEEN EVERYWHERE (ala Philmont) Dirty Larry (aka) "Unwashed Lawrence"

 (Written & Performed by Dirty Larry.
-Original version Written by Hank Snow)
+Original version written by Hank Snow)

 “This song was a blast to come up with all the place names and a challenge to sing.
-It doesn’t fit the style of the rest of the album so
+It doesn’t fit the style of the rest

-I decided to make it a bonus track.
+of the album so I decided to make it a bonus track.
 Have you been everywhere?
-Take the IBE Challenge to see if you have the bragging right to say
+Take the IBE Challenge to see if you

-you’ve been everywhere,” - Dirty Larry.
+have the bragging right to say you’ve been everywhere,” - Dirty Larry.

 Chas. said, “I must have listened to this freaking song 100 times last night, and I still can not get all of the words right.